taiscarvalho/ml_waterdemand/README.md

 # Machine learning techniques for water demand modeling

-The codes contained here implement the methods of the paper "Urban water demand modeling using machine learning techniques: Fortaleza – Brazil case study", including the R implementation of the Iterative Input Selection (IIS) algorithm proposed by Galelli and Castelletti (2013).
+The codes contained here implement the methods of the paper "Urban water demand modeling using machine learning techniques: Fortaleza – Brazil case study", accepted for publication in the Journal of Water Resources Planning and Management.
+The code includes the R implementation of the Iterative Input Selection (IIS) algorithm proposed by Galelli and Castelletti (2013).
 The original Matlab implementation of the IIS algorithm (Galelli and Castelletti; 2013) can be found [here](https://github.com/stefano-galelli/MATLAB_IterativeInputSelection).

 Galelli, S., and A. Castelletti (2013), Tree-based iterative input variable selection for hydrological modeling, Water Resour.
 Res., 49(7), 4295-4310.